sprasadg-24/sprasadg-24/README.md

 ## 🌱 What I'm Currently Working On

 I am passionate about Python and Django, and I am actively working on various projects in this space.
-My recent completion of the Meta Back-End Developer Professional Certificate on Coursera has further solidified my skills and knowledge in back-end development.

 ## 🎯 Career Objective

 I am actively seeking full-time opportunities as a Python Django Developer, where I can leverage my extensive training experience and technical skills to contribute to innovative projects.